syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-1-1-0.md

 ---
 layout: post
 title: Getting Started with ASP.NET Core | Syncfusion
-description: Learn here all about getting started with Syncfusion ASP.NET Core(SfGetting started) control,its elements and more.
+description: Learn here all about getting started with Syncfusion ASP.NET Core(Common) control,its elements and more.
 platform: aspnet-core
 control: Common
 documentation: ug